yunseok/stupid-scripts/README.md

 ## TinderAutoLike

 Simple autolike for tinder in JavaScript, it just clicks on the like button and if it finds a match it also clicks on it.
 Also works for Bumble, just need to edit the class names

+## GTAVModRemover

+Remove mods from the GTA V folder and move it to a backup folder, I made this to play online safely